This page provides an overview of loading data into BigQuery.

 When auto-detection is enabled, BigQuery starts the inference process by selecting a random file in the data source and scanning up to 100 rows of data to use as a representative sample.
 BigQuery then examines each field and attempts to assign a data type to that field based on the values in the sample.

 You can use schema auto-detection when you load JSON or CSV files.
-Schema auto-detection is not available for Avro files, ORC files, Parquet files, Cloud Datastore exports, or Cloud Firestore exports because schema information is self-described for these formats.
+Schema auto-detection is not available for Avro files, ORC files, Parquet files, Datastore exports, or Cloud Firestore exports because schema information is self-described for these formats.

 Loading data from other Google services